Hurricane Henri: Meteorological history

-By August 17, Henri was moving westward, toward the Eastern United States.
-Its convection evolved into curved rainbands, and an eye feature was evident in the storm on Bermuda radar; however, it was still affected by the wind shear at the time.
+By August 17, Henri moved westward, toward the Eastern United States.
+Its convection evolved into curved rainbands, and an eye feature was evident in the storm on Bermuda radar; however, it was still affected by wind shear at the time.
 The shear and dry air caused the storm's structure to deteriorate on August 19.
 On August 20, Henri turned towards the north, steering by an approaching trough over the Appalachians and a building ridge to the northeast of the storm.
-On August 21, at 15:00 UTC, Henri became a Category 1 hurricane, after reconnaissance aircraft found hurricane-force winds.
+On August 21, at 15:00 UTC, Henri became a Category 1 hurricane after reconnaissance aircraft found hurricane-force winds.
 It would maintain hurricane intensity for another day, before weakening back to a high-end tropical storm at 11:00 UTC on August 22, as it approached southern New England.
 The storm made landfall on August 22, in Westerly, Rhode Island, around 16:15 UTC, with maximum sustained winds of 60 mph.
-The storm rapidly weakened after landfall, weakening into a tropical depression early on the next day, before becoming post-tropical later that same day.
-Henri's remnants persisted for another day, before dissipating off the coast of Nova Scotia.
+The storm rapidly weakened into a tropical depression early the next day, before becoming post-tropical.
+Henri's remnants persisted for another day before dissipating off the coast of Nova Scotia.